One-sided DI-QKD secure against coherent attacks over long distances: Introduction

-In this work, we explore a generalized entanglement-based version of the well-known BB84 protocol \cite{BENNETT20147} and we demonstrate that, in the simple case where Bob represents the undetected quantum states as separate outcomes, our 1SDI QKD scheme is secure as long as Bob's measurement has a detection efficiency greater than $50.1\%$ which is well within the current experimental limits.
+In this work, we explore a generalised entanglement-based version of the well-known BB84 protocol \cite{BENNETT20147} and we demonstrate that, in the simple case where Bob represents the undetected quantum states as separate outcomes, our 1SDI QKD scheme is secure as long as Bob's measurement has a detection efficiency greater than $50.1\%$ which is well within the current experimental limits.
 Interestingly, this threshold roughly corresponds to the one where any two-untrusted-measurements protocol becomes insecure \cite{acin2016necessary}.
-Furthermore, as we do not perform any type of post-selection, one can analyze our protocols using the entropy-accumulation-theorem, allowing one to prove that our scheme is secure against coherent attacks.
+Furthermore, as we do not perform any type of post-selection on the untrusted end, one can analyze our protocols using the generalised entropy-accumulation-theorem, allowing one to prove that our scheme is secure against coherent attacks.
 Finally, by placing a source of entangled photons close to Bob's detector, we estimate that our 1SDI QKD protocol can be effectively implemented over distances of roughly $247$ km, assuming that Bob's detectors and optical components have a total detection efficiency of $90\%$, that the visibility of the state prepared is of $99\%$, and that the detectors have a dark count rate of $p_d=10^{-6}$.
 All of these values have been achieved in a recent experiment on DI QKD \cite{diqkd-experiment}.
+For our purpose, we employ the recently developed numerical framework for lower bounding conditional Von Neumann entropy \cite{brown2021device}.
+In short, our work can be considered as an application of recently developed ideas to an old protocol (without post-selection) to improve its security to the theoretical limit against general attacks.